-Erika Rasure, a licensed financial therapist and the host of the first episode of the “Let’s Talk Money” podcast from Cashay and BUILT BY GIRLS, works to “strengthen and empower” people on how to develop healthy feelings and actions towards money.
+Erika Rasure, a licensed financial therapist, an assistant professor of business and financial services at Maryville University, and the host of the first episode of the “Let’s Talk Money” podcast from Cashay and BUILT BY GIRLS, works to “strengthen and empower” people on how to develop healthy feelings and actions towards money.

 But she said it’s her female clients who seek guidance on how to negotiate their salaries more than her male ones.

 Fears of reprisal or offer revocations swirl in the minds of women and Rasure pointed to social conditioning and biology as the reasons why women are less likely than men to negotiate their salaries.
 Women are “just kind of conditioned to be grateful” for a job offer and more apt to accept without negotiating.

 Rasure said reticence to negotiate pay is symptomatic of a broader issue.